xiawenhao2022/EventTPT/README.md

 - EventTPT is accepted to ICRA2025.

 ## Introduction
 - We contribute a RGB-Event tracking benchmark named EventUAV for tracking objects with complex motion trajectories.

-- ViPT has high performance on multiple multi-modal tracking tasks.
+- We present EventTPT, a novel RGB-Event tracking framework for challenging scenarios.

 - ViPT is with high parameter-efficient tuning, containing only 0.84M trainable parameters (<1%).

-- We expect ViPT can attract more attention to prompt learning :fire: for further research of multi-modal tracking.
+- We expect EventTPT to be a resilient vision system for robotic applications.

 <center><img width="90%" alt="" src="assets/framework.png"/></center>